-USS Mount Baker was a Lassen-class ammunition ship which was commissioned on May 16, 1941 with Capt.
+The USS Mount Baker (AE-4) was a Lassen-class ammunition ship that was commissioned on May 16, 1941, with Capt.
 W.I.
 Causey in command.
-It was originally named USS Kilauea with a length of 459 feet, a beam of 63 feet and a complement of 280 officers.
-It completed a service of 7 years before being decommissioned for the first time in January 1947, during which the ship had to carry ammunition to ships and bases located in the Mediterranean.
-On March 17, 1943, Kilauea was renamed Mount Baker in order to avoid confusion with a ship that was named in a similar way.
-Its first voyages were to Oran, Algiers, Arzeu, Bizerte and Palermo.
-The second commissioning took place on December 5, 1951 under Capt.
-Richard Mueller Nixon's command.
-This time, the ship supplied ammunition to US forces in the Communist North Korea.
-It completed a service of 18 years before being struck on December 2, 1969.
-In 1974, USS Mount Baker was scrapped.
+It was originally named USS Kilauea with a length of 459 feet, a beam of 63 feet, and a complement of 280 officers.
+It completed service of 7 years before being decommissioned for the first time in January 1947, during which the ship had to carry ammunition to ships and bases located in the Mediterranean.
+The ships completed service of 18 years before being struck on December 2, 1969.
+In 1974, the USS Mount Baker was scrapped.
 If you are trying to file a VA disability claim for a disease related to asbestos exposure, you are going to have to provide detailed information about where, when, and how you were exposed to asbestos in the line of duty.
 In order to be eligible for disability benefits from the VA, a Navy veteran must be able to show that at least 50% of his/her asbestos exposure came in the line of duty.
 Failure to do this will result in denial of the application.